ziv/cho/core/readme.md

 // `env` returns the value of the environment variable as a string or `undefined` if not set. const dbHost = env("DB_HOST") ?? "localhost";

-// `envnum` returns the value of the environment variable as a number or `NaN` if not set or not a valid number. const port = envnum("PORT") ??
+// `envnum` returns the value of the environment variable as a number or `undefined` if not set or not a valid number. const port = envnum("PORT") ??
 3000;

 // `envbool` returns the value of the environment variable as a boolean interpreting "1", "true", "yes", "on" (case-insensitive) as true.